PasiAhopelto/gacd-course-project/README.md

 gacd-course-project
 ===================

-This is a Getting and cleaning data course project which creates a tidy data set from provided accelerometer data set.
+This is a Getting and Cleaning Data course project which creates a tidy data set from test subjects' acceleration and angular velocity measurements.

 ## Creating tidy data set